Community Investment Fund Policy

 Funding will be distributed through grants or to County departments to meet the unique and urgent needs of areas within unincorporated Sonoma County.
 Funds in this category may be used for activities such as safety improvements, environmental impact mitigation, public safety, and other tourism mitigation activities, such as parking enforcement.
 Funds may be used for projects that benefit the community, or to support organizations that coordinate community improvements, such as the Municipal Advisory Councils.

 Funds will be allocated to each Supervisorial District proportionate to the amount of TOT collected by the District in the previous fiscal year.
 The Board of Supervisors will consider these needs on semi-annual basis.
-Unused funds in a single fiscal year will be accounted for and available in following years.
+Unused funds in a single fiscal year will be accounted for and available for use in following years.

 E. Event Facilities Improvements, 9%